 Muscari vary widely and some will colonise large areas.
 However they make a great cut flower and an early bee flower.
 The rampant M. armeniacum produces leaves in autumn too - not always welcome.
 However I do like the Cambridge-blue form ‘Valerie Finnis’ and ‘Blue Spike a double-blue form.
 Supplier Peter Nyssen.

 The blue bulbs mentioned are closely related members of the Hyacinthaceae and the hardiest varieties, suitable for the ordinary garden setting, are found in the Mediterranean region eastwards through Turkey to Asia.

 In 2000 there was an extensive trial at RHS Wisley and several AGM varieties were reconfirmed and new ones were given.
 These ones below are considered the finest varieties.

-These bell-shaped flowers are arranged in an upright spike (technically a raceme) containing roughly forty to sixty flowers on average.
+These bell-shaped flowers, known as grape hyacinths, are arranged in an upright spike (technically a raceme) containing roughly forty to sixty flowers on average.
 Each individual flower has six tiny lobes at the mouth and in some varieties the lobes are a paler colour and they create a paler contrast almost as though every flower is ringed around the edge.
 Some are sweetly scented.
 Many will self seed, so remove the spent flowers if seedlings worry you.

 Muscari armeniacum ‘Christmas Pearl’ AGM

-An iridiscent violet-blue early flowering muscari which is sweetly scented.
+An iridescent violet-blue early flowering muscari which is sweetly scented.
 Not invasive, but the foliage appears in autumn.
 6 - 8 inches in height (15 - 20 cm)

 Muscari armeniacum ‘Saffier’ AGM